SamWickershamBryant/ML-project/README.md

 <Complete for **Project Progress**>

 * What is your baseline evaluation setup?
 Why?
+Are baseline evaluation setup is currently checking the accuracy and using a confusion matrix.
+This will tell us how many false positives and false negeative we have, which will allow us to make changes to alleviate the error.
 * Describe the ML methods that you consider using and what is the reason for their choice?
+We will try XGboost because our benchmark is using it.
+We will try out logistic regression because we are trying to predict something that is binary (Yes or No).
+We will also try out an SVM model to compete with the other two.
+We plan to compare the two models and try to get a better score than the becnhmark.
    * What is the family of machine learning algorithms you are using and why?
+   We are using models form the decision tree family because we beleive that certain feature decsions could lead to accurate prediction.
+We are using logistic regression whihc is a part of the linear regression tree. logistic regression can be used for binary predictions.
+We will also try out a model from the SVM family, so we can compare the results to ther other models.

 <Expand and complete for **Project Submission**>